 Over the last several decades, the fear of crime has emerged as an important social problem.
 The responsibility to decrease the fear of crime has been placed on both citizens and police departments.
 Some believe that citizens should reclaim their streets with community crime prevention (informal social control), while others believe the responsibility of reducing fear of crime is primarily regulated by government institutions and politics (formal social control).
 There has been little research that examines the influence of both informal and formal levels of social control on fear simultaneously.

 Assessing which type of social control perceptions (informal, formal, or both) has a greater influence on fear of crime has important practical implications.
 If perceptions of informal neighbor relationships, such as sharing common values and a willingness to address crime, have a stronger influence on individual fear of crime, then police and local government institutions should work to encourage and support resident cohesiveness and efficacy.
 On the other hand, a more successful approach for affecting fear of crime may require changing perceptions of police effectiveness at controlling crime, addressing issues of police legitimacy, or improving general perceptions of government responsiveness to neighborhoods and citizens.

 This study addresses whether residents’ perceptions of informal neighborhood social control or police and government activities in their neighborhood provides a stronger explanation of their emotional fear of crime.

-The primary research question in this study is whether individual perceptions of informal, formal, or both levels of neighborhood social control influence reported levels of emotional fear of crime.
+Do individual perceptions of informal, formal, or both levels of neighborhood social control influence reported levels of emotional fear of crime?

 Data for this study are based on 505 resident responses from a mailed survey of random households in 10 neighborhoods in Portland, Oregon.
 The survey was administered from November 2003 through January 2004.